-The College's current financial health grade is classified as "outstanding" and is expected to be at least "good" For 2019/20.
-The current projected health grade for 2020/21 is 'requires improvement' however work to improve the financial position is ongoing and improved recruitment together with availability of additional funding and cost management will help.
-The impact of COVID 19 on the College finances are still being established and whilst initial savings in 2019/20 had a positive impact on the financial statement ongoing costs related to COVID 19, including PPE, IT equipment and changes to the site as well as the cost of employing additional staff will impact for the foreseeable future.
-The College has included contingency within the 2020/21 budget to deal with some of these costs and this will be kept under review.
+The College's current financial health grade is classified as "good" and is expected to be "outstanding" For 2020/21.
+The current projected health grade for 2021/22 is 'good'.
+The impact of COVID 19 on the College finances had a positive impact on the financial statement ongoing costs related to COVID 19, including PPE, IT equipment and changes to the site as well as the cost of employing additional staff may impact for the foreseeable future.
+The College has included contingency within the 2021/22 budget to deal with some of these costs and this will be kept under review.